DanEdens/DansHammerSpoon/README.md

 | hyper+e | Show editor menu |
 | hammer+i | Open most recent image |

+### Application Management
+- **Quick App Switching & Project Launching**: Launch applications or focus them if already running
+  - For programming tools like Cursor and GitHub Desktop, also shows project selection menu
+  - **Search functionality** to filter projects and windows by typing
+  - Support for entering custom paths directly in search field
+  - List of projects comes from both the ProjectManager and a configurable source

 ## Setup and Installation

 1. Install Hammerspoon from [hammerspoon.org](https://www.hammerspoon.org/) or via Homebrew: